 And that might be the oddest thing about the New York Yankees of today.
-Not only are the Yankees not likely to be a World Series contender in 2017, they aren't all that glamorous, or interesting either.
-They still have plenty of players with big salaries, but a large portion of those players are declining (CC Sabathia) or haven't come close to meeting expectations (Jacoby Ellsbury).
-But by and large, the Yankees really haven't been a big factor in free agency lately, although they did spend big money on re-signing Aroldis Chapman and modest money on Matt Holliday this year.
+Not only are the Yankees not likely to be a World Series contender in 2017, they aren't all that glamorous or interesting, either.
+They still have plenty of players with big salaries, but a large portion of those players are declining (C.C.
+Sabathia) or haven't come close to meeting expectations (Jacoby Ellsbury).
+By and large, the Yankees really haven't been a big factor in free agency lately, although they did spend big money on re-signing Aroldis Chapman and modest money on Matt Holliday this year.

 No, the current big-league version of the Yankees is not particularly exciting.
 They still have Brett Gardner.
 But that's about to change.
 (Not the Brett Gardner part, necessarily.)
 We may soon be looking at the next New York dynasty.

-"It's almost weird," an NL front-office member said.
+"It's almost weird," a National League front-office member said.
 "You think of the Yankees as this empire that buys whatever player they want, but that hasn't been them for a few years now.
 There have been times where you've expected them to move some of their top prospects as a stop-gap, but they've held steady.
 I'm sure it's frustrating to their fans, but it could pay big dividends for them down the road."

-From 2007-2012—a period where there were some excellent draft classes—the Yankees top picks that they signed were Andrew Brackman, Jeremy Bleich, Slade Heathcott, Cito Culver, Dante Bichette, Jr. and Ty Hensley.
+From 2007 to 2012—a period where there were some excellent draft classes—the Yankees' top picks that they signed were Andrew Brackman, Jeremy Bleich, Slade Heathcott, Cito Culver, Dante Bichette Jr., and Ty Hensley.
 It probably goes without saying, but none of these players are projected to be contributors going forward, and outside of Hensley, all were considered reaches at the time.

 "A night and day difference," an American League executive said.
 "There must have been some financial decisions based on some of those selections in the earlier part of the decade, because some of those selections were guys that we didn't have close to that range, with all due respect to some of the guys that were making decisions at that time.
 It's too early to tell if some of these [guys] are going to work out, but they sure seem to be getting it now."

 In addition to an improved draft strategy, the Yankees have also been active spenders in the international free agent market.
-In the summer of 2014, the Yankees were given a $2.2 million dollar allocation to sign international free agents.
+In the summer of 2014, the Yankees were given a $2.2 million allocation to sign international free agents.
 Going over that figure would result in paying significant taxes.
-In a class filled with high-upside talents, the Yankees spent over $14 million dollars in bonuses, and had to pay close to double that figure in taxes.
-All this for players who are usually going to take at least four-to-five years before they sniff the big leagues.
+In a class filled with high-upside talents, the Yankees spent more than $14 million in bonuses, and had to pay close to double that figure in taxes.
+All this for players who are usually going to take at least four to five years before they sniff the big leagues.

-Aside from the Torres deal, the Yankees sent Miller to the Indians in exchange for Clint Frazier, an outfielder with a bad haircut but some of the best bat-speed in the minor leagues; and Justus Sheffield, a southpaw who can miss bats with three pitches.
-Those deals all but assured that the Yankees were not going to make the playoffs in 2016, but probably assured themselves longterm success beyond that.
+Aside from the Torres deal, the Yankees sent Miller to the Indians in exchange for Clint Frazier, an outfielder with a bad haircut but some of the best bat speed in the minor leagues; and Justus Sheffield, a southpaw who can miss bats with three pitches.
+Those deals all but ensured that the Yankees were not going to make the playoffs in 2016, but probably assured the team long-term success beyond that.

 The 1996-2000 Yankees are the last dynasty in baseball.
 In hindsight, you might remember that team being filled with high-priced free agents.
-There was certainly some of that, but the core of the team was filled with guys that were signed and developed by the Yankees.
+There was certainly some of that, but the core of the team was filled with guys who were signed and developed by the Yankees.
 Derek Jeter?
 Homegrown.
 Bernie Williams?
 Homegrown.
 Mariano Rivera?
 Homegrown.
-Andy Pettite?
+Andy Pettitte?
 Homegrown.
 Jorge Posada?
 You get the picture.
-Even important players that weren't originally with the team like Tino Martinez and David Cone were acquired in trades using some of that homegrown talent.
+Even important players who weren't originally with the team like Tino Martinez and David Cone were acquired in trades using some of that homegrown talent.